gemadarc/gemadarc.github.io/edu.md

 of different academic departments.

 3. Collaboration capacity: strengthen collaboration ability to foster new scientists and young leaders in Ge detectors and technology resulting in new applications.

+To achieve these objectives, PIRE-GEMADARC intends to:
+* create an integrated curriculum and advising program.
+* support international research projects.
+* implement an effective international study and learning
+* recruit and retain graduate and undergraduate students under-represented in STEM as well as K-12
+* develop early career researchers for leadership positions
+* ensure effective international coordination and international travel logistics and protocols logistics.

+Our education programencompasses all Consortium institutions.